What is chest pain?

 If your child has muscle strain caused by a backpack, you can reduce it with a proper fitting.
 Your child should carry the backpack on both shoulders, not off to the side.

 Further treatment will depend on the cause of the chest pain.
 Follow your doctor’s instructions.

 When to see a doctor

-Go to your nearest Emergency Department or call 911 if:
+Go to your nearest Emergency Department or call 911 if your child:

-The pain comes suddenly during strenuous activity and/or it is associated with fainting.
+- has pain that comes on suddenly during strenuous activity or occurs with fainting

-Your child appears more sleepy than usual, is weak or irritable, and has a very high fever.
+- appears more sleepy than usual, is weak or irritable and has a fever.

-Most children do not need to see a heart specialist.
+- Your child’s doctor will usually offer a diagnosis based on examining your child.
+Most children do not need to have tests or see a specialist.

-If the chest pain comes with high fever, weakness, heart racing, dizziness, sweating or difficulty breathing, seek medical attention right away.
+- Call 911 if the chest pain comes with high fever, weakness, heart racing, dizziness, sweating or difficulty breathing.